jakedcolbert/jakedcolbert/README.md

 ## Hi ##

-* I am an experienced Software Developer and Computer Science student at Gordon College;
+* I am an experienced Software Developer
 * Currently learning a lot about:
-  * Machine Learning with python and scikit-learn;
+  * Machine Learning with python and scikit-learn
   * JavaScript/TypeScript/Svelte, HTML, CSS for distributable Progressive Web Applications